-F. Sanction Notification

-The Vice President shall review the recommen-1 dations of the Administrator or of the Committee and shall advise the student of the decision by written notice sent by certified mail, return receipt requested, or per-sonal delivery within seven (7) days of receipt of the recommendations.
+F. 1.
+The Vice President shall review the recommendations of the Administrator or of the Committee and shall advise the student of the decision by written notice sent by certified mail, return receipt requested, or personal delivery within seven (7) days of receipt of the recommendations.
+2. The notice to the student shall include:

-The notice to the student shall include: 2
+The notice to the student shall include: